kindoflew/svelte-parallax/README.md

 **NOTE**: For SvelteKit/Sapper with SSR you'd have to do that behind an `if (process.browser)` or `if (typeof window !== 'undefined')` check.

 ## Contributing
 Contributions are welcome!
 I'm pretty new to web development myself, so I'm keeping everything in JavaScript for now and I've tried to comment a lot to make jumping in easier.
 There really isn't a whole lot to the JavaScript parts so that helps too.
+(I have a weird thing for nested ternary operators so there might be one or two of them.
+Sorry in advance.)

 To work locally: